UPPMAX/UPPMAX-documentation/docs/cluster_guides/project_management.md

 ## Members

-Check the current project memebrs with
+Check the current project members with

 ```bash
 $ projmembers <project-name>